FAQ

 Can I try KeyboardKit Pro before purchasing?

 Yes!
-You can try all pro features for free using a trial license.
-The KeyboardKit app also lets you explore all pro features on your device without writing any code.
+You can try all pro features for free with a trial license.
+The KeyboardKit app also lets you try many core and pro features directly on your device without writing any code.

 Do licenses auto-renew?